kenzychew/pet-app/README.md

 - I want to register for an account so that I can book grooming appointments
 - I want to log in to my account so that I can access the booking system
-- I want to log out of my account to keep my information secure

 #### As a new user (groomer)

-- I want to register as a groomer so that I can provide grooming services
+- I want to register as a groomer so I can provide grooming services
-- I want to log in to my groomer account to manage my appointments
+- I want to log in to my account to view my schedule and manage my availability
-- I want to log out of my account when I'm done for the day

 ### Pet Management